crossminer/scava-docs/docs/user-guide/metrics/index.md

 - **Short name**: trans.commits.messagereferences
 - **Friendly name**: Commits Messages References

 This metrics search for references of commits or bugs within the messages of commits.
-In order to work, it is necessary to use at the same time one Bug Tracker, as the retrieval of references are based on patterns defined by bug trackers.
-If multiple or zero Bug Trackers are defined in the project, then this metric do not run.
+In order to detect bugs references, it is necessary to use at the same time one Bug Tracker, as the retrieval of references are based on patterns defined by bug trackers.
+If multiple or zero Bug Trackers are defined in the project, the metric will only search for commits (alphanumeric strings of 40 characters).

 - <u>Depends-on</u> : `None`